sgilliland/4883-Programming_Techniques-Gilliland/Assignments/P108/README.md

 ### Overview

-This problem implements Kadane's algorithm to find the maximum sum of a set, but modifies it to apply to a 2D array of integers.
+This program implements Kadane's algorithm to find the maximum sum of a set, but modifies it to apply to a 2D array of integers.

 | File | Description |
 | :----: | ----------- |